 A staple of many country gardens, peonies are showy perennial flowers, with an exceptional lifespan.
 Each spring, large bushes reward gardeners in USDA zones 3-8 with a profusion of intricate blooms.
-Though available in a wide range of color, the addition of peonies that are white can add an elegant and sophisticated element to landscapes and cut flower gardens.
+Though available in a wide range of colors, the addition of peonies that are white can add an elegant and sophisticated element to landscapes and cut flower gardens.

 Planting White Peonies

 The process of planting white peonies is very similar to that of planting other peony varieties.
 Though plants are often available through local nurseries or home improvement stores, more rare or unique white peony varieties can be purchased online as “bare roots.”
 Not only is purchasing bare roots sometimes cheaper, but it also affords gardeners with greater selection.